josiahsinclair/Dipole-Emission/README.md

 # Dipole Emission
 This is the readme file.
+Dipole emission radiation pattern for:
+SingleAtom.py - one atom
-Dipole emission radiation pattern for two atoms with sliding separation.
+TwoAtoms.py  - two atoms with sliding separation